melsman/mlkit/doc/arm64-ci.md

 | Linux X64 | `ubuntu-24.04` | MLton | v4.7.22 |
 | macOS ARM64 | `macos-26` | MLKit | v4.7.23 |

 The workflow contains the CI orchestration and archive checks inline.
 Compiler and runtime regression scripts remain reusable under `src/` and `test/`.
 Intel macOS is no longer built, tested, or packaged.

 All entries configure with `./autobuild` and `./configure`, then use the normal Makefile targets to build MLKit, ReML, tools, Basis libraries, and SMLtoJs.
 They install the compilers, run regression and bootstrap checks, and build the release archive with `make mlkit_bin_dist`.
 The MLton entry uses its newly built MLKit to compile SMLtoJs.
+Compiler builds run without elevated privileges;
+MLKit and SMLtoJs each have a separate `sudo make install` step.

 The macOS entry downloads the native v4.7.23 Darwin release.
 That seed requires macOS 26.0, hence the `macos-26` runner.
 Bootstrap compilation uses the seed's prepared Basis cache and matching ARM64 runtime; Rosetta is not required.
 Configure selects ARM64 by default.
-CI verifies the bootstrap compiler's 512 MiB stack, the architecture of native tools and runtime archives, and the absence of checkout-built X64 runtime archives.

 Platform-specific checks remain explicit in the shared job: